 How to prepare your Apple Watch for sale

-You might be tempted to simply toss your Apple Watch at someone, count your cash, and walk away.
-But if you take a few minutes to prep, not only will your Apple Watch be safer to part with, you might just end up with even more cash to count.
+You might be tempted to toss your Apple Watch at someone, count your cash, and walk away.
+But if you take a few minutes to prep, not only will your Apple Watch be safer to part with, you might end up with even more cash to count.

 How should you sell your Apple Watch?